Under the Muscle vs. Over the Muscle

 Some plastic surgeons tout “complete” submuscular placement, as opposed to subpectoral placement, in which only the upper inner half of the implant is covered by muscle.
 They claim that the advantage is that the implant is completely covered by muscle, thereby conferring more cushion between the implant and skin along the lower and outer sides of the breast where the pectoralis muscle does not provide coverage.
 To achieve “complete” submuscular placement, they usually separate the upper portion of the rectus muscle and the anterior portion of the serratus muscle from the ribs.
 Plastic surgeons who challenge that complete submuscular placement is possible point out that although it is possible to recruit the rectus muscle to cover the lower part of the implant and the serratus muscle to cover the lateral part of the implant, it is not possible to join these muscles together over the implant in most women without distorting the lower half of the breast.
 Hence, they argue that it is not possible to achieve “complete” submuscular coverage.

-Dr. Vennemeyer and Dr. Loftus have found that it is seldom helpful (but very painful) to recruit the serratus muscle for lateral coverage.
+Dr. Loftus has found that it is seldom helpful (but very painful) to recruit the serratus muscle for lateral coverage.
 Whether the rectus muscle can be recruited for coverage of the lower half of the breast is somewhat dependent upon the woman’s anatomy, the size implant selected, and how high or low the implant is optimally placed for aesthetics.

 Body builders tend to be thin and muscular.
 As thin women benefit from implant placement under the muscle, and as muscular women have greater muscular distortion with implants placed under the muscle, body builders found themselves in a quandary when only saline implants were available.
 Now that silicone is an option, body builders usually choose silicone implants over the muscle.
 Being silicone, they have a lower rate of rippling, even in thin women.
 Being over the muscle, there is less distortion with flexion of the pectoralis muscles.
 Prior to the availability of silicone, these women often had disappointing cosmetic results.